LukeZielinski/ecosystem-infra-rotation/docs/blocked-export.md

 A common problem is the TaskCluster stability check failing, which indicates that a test is flaky.
-This is very often a problem with the test itself and will require help from the author, so unflaking these can take some time.
+This is very often a problem with the test itself and will require help from the author, so deflaking these can take some time.
 To avoid these PRs from piling up we aim to clear them from the queue and apply a fix in the background.